From Words to Amino Acids: Does the Curse of Depth Persist?: Conclusion

 \section{Conclusion}

-In this work, we ask whether protein language models exhibit a depth inefficiency analogous to the ``curse of depth'' reported for autoregressive LLMs.
-We study this question across a broad set of popular PLM families, sizes, and training objectives, including autoregressive, masked, and diffusion models as well as two multimodal sequence--structure models.
-Using a unified suite of layer-wise measurements, we connect intrinsic signals of layer contribution to downstream utility via (i) layer-skipping interventions to quantify how much each layer affects downstream computations, (ii) layer-wise output readouts that map intermediate residual outputs through the model’s final normalization and output projection to track how close the implied token distribution is to the full-model prediction across depth, and (iii) layer-wise downstream evaluation on the ProteinGym benchmark to measure how performance changes when predictions are taken from intermediate layers.
-Across these complementary views, we find a consistent picture: as models scale, downstream sensitivity and performance gains become increasingly concentrated in early-to-middle layers, while a growing fraction of later layers has limited propagated influence and mainly performs small, incremental refinements of an already strong prediction.
-While the exact transition depth and sharpness vary by model family and objective, the overall pattern is robust across mechanistic probes and downstream evaluation, supporting the conclusion that depth inefficiency is also a common feature of modern PLMs.
+In this work, we ask whether protein language models exhibit a depth inefficiency analogous to the ``curse of depth'' observed in autoregressive LLMs.
+We study 7 PLM families and 26 model variants across autoregressive, masked, diffusion-based, and multimodal settings.
+Using a unified suite of layer-wise analyses, including layer-skipping interventions, representation similarity, layer-wise output readouts, and ProteinGym evaluation, we find that downstream-relevant computation is often concentrated in a subset of layers, while the remaining layers mainly provide incremental refinement.
+This pattern appears across training objectives and also persists in structure-only and joint sequence-structure settings, suggesting that depth inefficiency is a common feature of modern PLMs.

-These findings suggest several directions for future work.
-First, recent growing approaches, in which models are progressively expanded during pretraining, have been reported to improve depth efficiency, making it a natural next step to test whether such training schemes mitigate the depth inefficiency we observe in PLMs and to understand how they change layer contributions.
-Second, while our analysis focuses primarily on sequence-only PLMs and the sequence stream for the included multimodal models, an interesting extension is to analyze other modality streams, most notably structure, within multimodal PLMs to see whether depth is used differently across modalities and whether refinement and saturation emerge at different depths.
-As an additional direction, these insights could be turned into practical adaptive-compute methods for protein models, such as early-exit or layer-skipping policies guided by our measurements, to reduce inference cost while preserving downstream performance.
+Our results motivate future work on more depth-efficient protein models.
+In particular, growing and looping schemes, sparse architectures, and adaptive-compute methods may help improve layer utilization and reduce inference cost.
+More broadly, understanding how computation is distributed across depth may provide a useful basis for designing PLMs that use scale more effectively across sequence, structure, and multimodal settings.